-Compensatory damages in a personal injury lawsuit are due when a person has suffered physical, mental, emotional and/or property damages.
+Compensatory damages in a car accident settlement are due when a person has suffered physical, mental, emotional and/or property damages.
 Compensatory damages usually are the result of some type of accident.
 If you file a claim or personal injury lawsuit, you are requesting compensatory damages from the person or entity that caused your injuries.

 You are awarded compensatory damages to restore you to the position you were in before the accident happened – also called “making you whole again.”
 Generally, there are two major types of compensatory damages:

 - Special damages: Intended to restore you to the position you were in before the accident.
 This type of damages includes those that can be easily calculated, such as medical costs, property damage, lost earnings, and out of pocket expenses.

 - General damages: Can be awarded for losses that cannot be easily calculated.
 These can include pain and suffering, emotional distress, and loss of companionship.
 These damages usually are arrived at by multiplying your special damages by a number from 1-5 depending on your level of suffering, but insurance companies have other ways to determine your general damages.

 - How Much Is Your Car Accident Settlement Worth?

 Find out the maximum compensation you could receive.

 - How Much Is My Car Accident Settlement Worth?